Approximately 16 participants — ½ or 1 Day

 Participants will visually represent their organisational system and its environment to address issues which require improvement.
 These sessions will draw upon ideas and techniques from Cognitive-/Causal-Mapping, Checkland's Soft Systems Methodology, Goldratt's Theory of Constraints and Congruent Business Models.
 Several examples can be seen on the Articles page.

-Later, once a diagnostic hypothesis has been developed and possible corrective actions are being considered, thinking downstream will help to anticipate consequences.
-Then you can develop contingency options to minimise negative consequences or overcome obstacles.
+Later, once a diagnostic hypothesis has been developed and possible corrective actions are being considered, thinking downstream will help to anticipate consequences and develop contingency options to minimise negative consequences or overcome obstacles.

 - A visual representation identifies the important factors, the flows between them and the direction of any changes.
 This makes the systemic behaviours more apparent.